gvwilson/sensibleadventures/wrestler/wrestler.md

 Torvane *reaches* across the room.
 The air ripples.
 For a moment everyone in the alehouse tastes ginger and regret.
-The Anuat trips over nothing and falls heavily to the floor once again.
+The Nukilik trips over nothing and falls heavily to the floor once again.

 The aleman hefts his cudgel and mutters a curse.
 Others make signs with their fingers